oraclesean/DataGuard-docker/README.md

 ```

 ## Set the environment
-The ORA_DOCKER_DIR is the location of the existing docker-images directory.
 The ORADATA_VOLUME is for persisting data for the databases.
 Each database will inhabit a subdirectory of ORADATA_VOLUME based on the database unique name.
+DG_DIR is the base directory for this repo.
 ```
 export COMPOSE_YAML=docker-compose.yml
 export DB_VERSION=19.3.0
 export IMAGE_NAME=oracle/database:${DB_VERSION}-ee
-export ORA_DOCKER_DIR=~/docker
 export ORADATA_VOLUME=~/oradata
 export DG_DIR=~/docker-dataguard
 ```

-## Copy the Oracle Docker files from their current location to the DG directory:
-`cp $ORA_DOCKER_DIR/docker-images/OracleDatabase/SingleInstance/dockerfiles/$DB_VERSION/* $DG_DIR`

 ## Copy the downloaded Oracle database installation files to the DG directory:
 ```